CodehouseDK/Throwdown-2016-Team-Z-CalendarService/readme.md

 # ExchangeService
-Add environment variable "ExchangePassword" and "ExchageUser" with credentials
+Add "ExchangePassword" and "ExchageUser" to appsettings.json